- Coming to UF Health

 Your Opinion Counts

-Soon after your discharge, an independent company may call you on behalf of Shands to conduct a confidential patient satisfaction survey.
+Soon after your discharge, an independent company may call you on behalf of UF Health to conduct a confidential patient satisfaction survey.
 Please take the time to speak with the representative and share your opinions about your hospital stay.
-Y our feedback is an important part of our goal of improving the care and services we provide.
+Your feedback is an important part of our goal of improving the care and services we provide.